conondaFCC/hello-world/eclipse.md

 .jpage         	| Instead of .java .jpage for code snippets aka Scrapbook pages (to run code without main Methods) Ctrl+Shift++   	| Zoom in (Ctrl+Shift+1 is plus on DEU keyboard) Ctrl+Shift+-   	| Zoom out(might only work with number block on keyboard, with direct minus sign Shift is not needed! -> Crtl+Minuskey works)
-Ctrl+-			| colapse lines of this element into sinlge line Ctrl++			| expand lines of element to full size aka make content of element readable aka show content of element Ctrl+H			| open Eclipse search tool new				| write 'new' then ctrl+space creates template for new object
+Ctrl+-          | colapse lines of this element into sinlge line Ctrl++          | expand lines of element to full size aka make content of element readable aka show content of element Ctrl+H          | open Eclipse search tool new				      | write 'new' then ctrl+space creates template for new object ClassName       | write only the ClassName on a new line, then Autocomplete to get a constructor for the ClassName public          | write 'public' then Autocomplete creates template for new public method

 ### EMACS or other Controls
 Via Windows > Preferences > General > Keys > Schema: